thuxugang/opus_mut/README.md

 TensorFlow 2.4
 ```

 The standalone version of OPUS-Mut is hosted on [Baidu Drive](https://pan.baidu.com/s/13blkjz8pwDW_i1Mxv28sJg) with password `o6xo`.
+It can also be downloaded from [Here](https://drive.google.com/file/d/1ZpFjghkqP5vsIpOk1bYwFyhci7FeNPPD/view?usp=sharing).

 Three datasets (CASP14, CAMEO60, and CAMEO65) with single peptide chain can be downloaded directly from [Here](https://github.com/thuxugang/opus_mut/blob/main/opus_mut_datasets.zip).